 ROB-EX 7.0 Multiuser is using a new URL and port for login.

-Default URL and port is http://ServerName:9090.
+The default URL and port are http://ServerName:9090.
 Port can be edited in the file “application.yml”.

-Guide for the new WebAdmin can found here: Multiuser server.
+Guide for the new WebAdmin can be found here: Multiuser server.

 I am not able to access Dashboard.
 How can I log in?

 Environment security has been boosted in ROB-EX 7.0.
 As a result of this, accessing Dashboard requires login.
 You can create dashboard logins via the ROB-EX WebAdmin or assign Dashboard login to existing users/AD mappings.

 We love the new Gantt chart in ROB-EX Dashboard.
 Is it using a client license from my license pool?

 We love the new Gantt chart in ROB-EX Dashboard.
 Can I use it instead of a ROB-EX Planner client?